-Kenneth L. Waggoner, J.D.
+Kenneth L. Waggoner, JD

-Kenneth L. Waggoner began working for us as an independent contractor in September 2013.
 He became our Chief Executive Officer and President in November 2013.
 Shortly thereafter, Mr. Waggoner assumed the additional position of General Counsel.
 In April 2014, Mr. Waggoner became a full-time employee as the Chief Executive Officer, President and General Counsel of both PharmaCyte and Viridis Biotech, a wholly owned subsidiary of PharmaCyte.
 Mr. Waggoner has been a member of the Board since September 2014.
-Mr. Waggoner has over four decades of experience in management, business, operations and the practice of law.
+Mr. Waggoner has over forty-five years of experience in management, business, operations and the practice of law.
 It was his education, training, experience and leadership skills that led us to elect him to the Board and appoint him Chairman.